 Joana Correia - writes under the pseudonym of Ondina Maria.
 Passionate about food (both cooking and eating), traveling, photography, writing and reading, interior decoration, music, sports, art and architecture, jewelry and antiques.
 Worked as an Environmental technician at Desco SA for the Pirelli Group and currently works as an Environmental Health and Safety Manager at Associate Laboratory IBMC.INEB.

 Marco Miranda - writes under the pseudonym of VelSatiS.
-Passionate about food, traveling, photography, music and sports.
+Passionate about cars, food, traveling, photography, music and sports.
 As a barman has worked at Club Med, Meltemi and Athens Gate hotels, in Greece, at Gordon Ramsey’s Boxwood at The Berkeley Hotel in London, at The Yeatman Porto Hotel, and, more recently, at the Boavista Hotel in Porto.

 As a team, we write Coentros&Rabanetes, a portuguese blog dedicated to healthy and honest home-made food with a mediterranean twist.

 The blog was born out of the need to write down the recipes we cook in our very crammed kitchen.
 Ondina is a sweet-tooth while Vel is a savoury guy.
 We love food, travelling, photography, writing and styling which means the blog is our lab to experiment and create.
 Join us in our culinary adventures, we really hope you like our work and we do appreciate you being there.